ViscoNet: Bridging and Harmonizing Visual and Textual Conditioning for ControlNet: Versatile Human Image Generation Task

 \subsection{Virtual Try-on}

-Figure \ref{fig:vtron:1} demonstrates how we perform fashion virtual try-on by using visual prompt and text prompt.
-Figure \ref{fig:vtron:gadot} illustrates the culmination of our methods, showcasing the seamless integration of DeepFakes, virtual try-on, and pose transfer.
+Figure \ref{fig:vtron:1} demonstrates how we perform fashion virtual try-on using visual and text prompts.
+Figure \ref{fig:vtron:gadot} illustrates the culmination of our methods, showcasing the seamless integration of re-identification, virtual try-on, and pose re-target.